mosharraf-hossain/team_riders/README.md

 # Encoding Process:
 Our input data must be encoded so that our HTM Engine can process it.

-We are using the following settings because we will be training and testing data that falls between the range of integer values between 0-100 without any periodicity.
+We are using the following settings, because we will be training and testing data that falls between the range of integer values between 0-100 without any periodicity.
 Since we only expect values to fall within this range, the minimum and maximum values are set to 0 and 100, respectively.
 It is necessary to modify these values in other use cases.

+"W": 21 - The width of the output vector.
+"N": 1024 - The number of bits to use for encoding the input range.
+“Radius": -1.0 - The radius of the output vector.
+"MinVal": 0.0 - The minimum value of the input range.
+"MaxVal ": 100.0 - The maximum value of the input range.
+"Periodic": false - Whether the encoder should wrap values around the ends of the input range.
+"Name": integer  -  A descriptive name for the settings.
+"ClipInput": false - Whether to clip input values to the input range.
+"MaxVal": max - The maximum value of the input range.

 ```csharp

             int inputBits = 121;